 Take a last dip in the hot springs or take another hike in search of birds.
 By late morning our pilot returns to take us to Cape Krusenstern.
 After a 2 hour flight we land on the beach and set up camp within sight and sound of the Chukchi Sea.
 The coast offers a whole new suite of birdlife and vistas.
 We can hike the beach, explore the ancient beach ridges or trek inland into the rocky hills.

-We get to spend bulk of the day exploring Cape Krusenstern.
-Perhaps we will watch musk ox calves cavorting in the willows or maybe send the morning visiting with Eskimo fishermen.
+We have the morning to enjoy the Arctic Coast.
 By late afternoon we reluctantly break camp and await our pilot.
-Its a quick flight back to Kotzebue and we arrive in time for an evening departure on Alaska Airlines to Anchorage.
+It is a quick flight back to Kotzebue and we arrive in time for the evening departure on Alaska Airlines to Anchorage.
+Or if you prefer you can spend another night in Kotzebue.

 We wanted you to know what a wonderful trip we had with Cynthia.
 What a skilled guide and wonderful person she is.
 We can’t imagine having had a better guide.
 Besides taking such good care of all of the gear, shepherding us through wonderful hikes, and cooking fantastic meals, she shared our interest in nature of all kinds.
 We feel so fortunate to have had her as a guide and can’t speak highly enough of her.
 Thanks for giving her the assignment to be with us!
 The trip went flawlessly.
 Even with all of the different flights, we were able to stay on schedule.
 What an experience we had!